-LONDON, UK – 11th May 2021– Egress’ Outbound Email: Microsoft 365’s Security Blind Spot report has revealed that 85% of organisations using Microsoft 365 have suffered email data breaches in the last 12 months.
+LONDON, UK – 11th May 2021– Egress’ Preventing Email Data Loss in Microsoft 365 Report has revealed that 85% of organizations using Microsoft 365 have suffered email data breaches in the last 12 months.

 The study, independently conducted by Arlington Research on behalf of Egress, interviewed 500 IT leaders and 3,000 remote-working employees in the US and UK across vertical sectors including financial services, healthcare and legal.

 Additional insights include: